2bndy5/CircuitPython_Homie/docs/API/topology.rst

 --------------

-Let's say you have a board equipped with an ESP32-Sx chip, and you want to broadcast temperature and humidity data from a DHT sensor to your MQTT broker for use in OpenHab.
-Just for fun, we'll let OpenHab control your on-board RGB LED too.
+Let's say you have a board equipped with an ESP32-Sx chip, and you want to broadcast temperature and humidity data from a DHT sensor to your MQTT broker for use in OpenHAB_.
+Just for fun, we'll let OpenHAB_ control your on-board RGB LED too.
 Structurally, this would be organized like so:

 .. md-tab-set::